kyverno/KDP/proposals/resource_cache.md

 There are two parts to this feature:
 1. Allow users to manage which resources should be prefetched
-2. Allow policy rules to reference global context data
+2. Allow policy rules to reference global context data.

+The global context is populated when Kyverno is started, and can be referenced by multiple policy rules.
+Kubernetes resource data, fetched from the API server is automatically updated based on events.
+Data fetched from other sources can be periodically updated.

 Users can manage which resources to cache by creating a new custom resource called `GlobalContextEntry` provided by Kyverno.
 This will decouple the creation and usage of a global entry.